ballerburg9005/docker-ejabberd/README.md

 You will find more instructions there.

-Check out the Readme I wrote on Dockerhub for more important information: https://hub.docker.com/repository/docker/ballerburg9005/docker-ejabberd-ecs-official-arm
+Check out the [Readme](https://hub.docker.com/repository/docker/ballerburg9005/docker-ejabberd-ecs-official-arm) I wrote on Dockerhub for more important information.

 How to build the official Docker images
 =======================================